-Step 1: Determine if a ROBS is Right for You
+1. Determine if a ROBS Is Right for You

 - Traditional IRAs (Roth IRAs are not eligible)

-3. Retirement Account Can’t be From a Current Employer
+Your Retirement Account Can’t Be From a Current Employer

-Step 2: Request a Free Consultation with a ROBS Provider
+2. Request a Free Consultation With a ROBS Provider

-Once you think that a ROBS could be a good fit for you and your business, you should speak to a ROBS professional.
-Each ROBS is so unique, and structured to meet the demands of your own business and personal situation.
-You can request a free consultation through whichever provider you choose.
+Once you determine that a ROBS could be a good fit for you and your business, you should speak to a ROBS professional.
+Each ROBS plan is unique and structured to meet the demands of your own business and personal situation.
+You can request a free consultation with the ROBS provider you choose.

-A financing consultant will usually call you within one business day to make sure you’re a good fit for a ROBS.
-If you qualify, the consultant will then arrange a time for a longer, more detailed call.
+Once you request a consultation, a financing consultant will call you within one business day to answer any questions and make sure a ROBS is a good fit.
+If you qualify and a ROBS is the best financing option for you, the consultant will then arrange a time for a longer, more detailed call.

-Your initial payment to setup your ROBS is due at this stage.
-You’ll be required to pay the $4,995 setup fee, and the first month’s fee of $139.
-If you later decide that a ROBS isn’t for you, some providers offer a generous money back guarantee.
+Your initial payment to set up your ROBS 401(k) is due at this stage.
+You will be required to pay the $4,995 setup fee and the first month’s fee of $139.
+If you later decide that a ROBS is not for you, some providers offer a generous money-back guarantee.

-For example, through Guidant you will be refunded your setup costs minus any hard costs, such as attorney time and corporate filing fees, which will be deducted from the refund should you choose to back out.
-Robert Newcomer-Dyer, Sales Manager at Guidant, says about 20% of the total fees, on average, are typically deducted if the customer requests a refund.
+For example, through Guidant, you will be refunded your setup costs minus any hard costs, such as attorney time and corporate filing fees, which will be deducted from the refund should you choose to back out.
+Katie Burckhardt, senior vice president of sales at Guidant, says people often see 80% of fees refunded if they choose not to complete their rollover.

-Step 5: Establish a C Corporation & File IRS Paperwork
+5. Establish a C-corp & File IRS Paperwork

-In order to do a ROBS, your business has to be set up as a C Corporation, because the rollover involves a sale of stock to a retirement account.
-Your provider will typically will submit the required filings with your state in order to set your business up as a C Corp (if it’s not already structured as a C Corp).
+To do a ROBS, your business has to be set up as a C-corp, because the rollover involves a sale of stock to a retirement account.
+Your provider will typically submit the required filings with your state To set your business up as a C-corp if it is not already structured as a C-corp.
 They will also file all required paperwork with the IRS.

 - Do I face an increased audit risk if I do a ROBS?